 Only some days after Starbucks had a racial-bias incident in which a white female employee called 911 just because two African-American men were non-paying customers, another conflict has arisen.
-A woman discovered camera hidden in a restroom, at a Starbucks in an Atlanta suburb.
+A woman discovered a camera hidden in a restroom, at a Starbucks in an Atlanta suburb.

 The 25-year-old customer, from McRae-Helena, found the camera around 10:30 am, taped under a baby changing station.
 She proceeded to remove the camera and alert the manager, who notified the corporate office of Starbucks.